nalsnaarak/OpenXMB/README.md

 ## OpenXMB

-OpenXMB is an open source implementation of Sony's XMB used in the PS3, PSP, PSX and some Bravia televisions.
+OpenXMB is an open source implementation of Sony's XMB used in the PS3, PSP, PSX consoles and some Bravia televisions.

 **What am I able to do with it?**